Crypto Tax in Australia 2023: Everything You Need to Know

 $7500 – $2500 = $5000

-As Sarah has held these BAT for longer than 12 months she’s eligible for the 50% long-term CGT discount.
-This means her actual capital gain from the transaction is only $2500.
-When she calculates her net capital gain for the year, she also claims her loss from the previous year.
+As Sarah has held these BAT for longer than 12 months she’s eligible for the 50% long-term CGT discount after deducting any capital losses.
+When she calculates her net capital gain for the year, she also claims her loss from the previous year before applying the 50% long-term CGT discount.

 If you’re holding less than $10,000 in cryptocurrency and use it primarily to purchase goods or services, then it’s considered a personal use asset and won’t be subject to CGT.